microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          */
         restoreViewState(state: ICodeEditorViewState): void;
         /**
-         * Returns true if this editor or one of its widgets has keyboard focus.
+         * Returns true if the text inside this editor or an editor widget has focus.
          */
         hasWidgetFocus(): boolean;
         /**